Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-03.md

 <!-- > -->

-## After Class
+## After this lesson

-Complete the Challenges from lab: [Challenges](https://github.com/MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Working-with-Data/)

-- Complete the challenges above and submit your solutions to gradescope.
+Complete the [Titanic Data Challenges](https://github.com/Tech-at-DU/titanic-data-challenges) — see [Assignment 1](../Assignments/assignment-1.md) for details and the submission rubric.

 Video Lessons:
 - https://youtu.be/hRhXWI2IpI0